MrHyperIon101/SIH-ENIAC6/README.md

 ![Tux](img/tux.png)
-# Smart India Hackathon 2024-ENIAC6
+# Welcome To Smart India Hackathon, ENIAC 6!

-Welcome to the **Smart India Hackathon 2024-ENIAC6** project!
+Welcome to the **Online Chatbot based ticketing system, By Ministry Of Culture** project!
 This guide will help you set up your environment and contribute to the project effectively.

 ## Collaboration Steps